-- 11. Notwithstanding the submitted details, before the development hereby approved is commenced, within each phase of the development (as approved by condition 5), details of all proposed boundary treatments, for that phase of development, shall be submitted to and approved in writing by the Local Planning Authority.
-The approved boundary treatments shall be implemented for each dwelling or building, prior to their first occupation or use and thereafter shall be retained for the life of the development. - 12.
-Before the development hereby approved is commenced, a scheme for protecting the proposed dwellings from noise arising from road, rail and commercial activities within the area, shall be submitted to and approved in writing by the Local Planning Authority.
+- 11. Before the development hereby approved is commenced, a scheme for protecting the proposed dwellings from noise arising from road, rail and commercial activities within the area, shall be submitted to and approved in writing by the Local Planning Authority.
 The approved scheme of noise protection shall thereafter be implemented before the development is first brought into use and shall be the subject of a validation report, which shall first be submitted to and approved in writing by the Local Planning Authority.
 The validation report shall ensure that all noise issues on the site have been adequately addressed prior to the development being first brought into use.
-The approved measures shall thereafter be maintained for the life of the development, unless otherwise agreed in writing by the Local Planning Authority. - 13.
+The approved measures shall thereafter be maintained for the life of the development, unless otherwise agreed in writing by the Local Planning Authority. - 12.
 Before any part of the development hereby approved is commenced, within each phase of the development (as approved by condition 5), the application site shall be subjected to a detailed scheme for the investigation and recording of any contamination of the site and a report shall be submitted to and approved in writing by the Local Planning Authority.
 The report shall identify any contamination on the site, the subsequent remediation works considered necessary to render the contamination harmless and the methodology used.
-The approved remediation scheme shall thereafter be carried out in full prior to first occupation of the development. - 14.
+The approved remediation scheme shall thereafter be carried out in full prior to first occupation of the development. - 13.
 Before the development hereby approved is commenced, within each phase of the development (as approved by condition 5), a Site Waste Management Plan, to detail the duration of temporary site waste operations and provide a framework to enable the monitoring of fill operations and waste materials, generated and processed on site, shall be submitted to and approved in writing by the Local Planning Authority.
-The development shall thereafter be implemented in accordance with the approved details, unless otherwise agreed in writing by the Local Planning Authority. - 15.
+The development shall thereafter be implemented in accordance with the approved details, unless otherwise agreed in writing by the Local Planning Authority. - 14.
 Notwithstanding the submitted details before the development hereby approved is commenced, within each phase of the development (as approved by condition 5), drainage plans for the disposal and treatment of foul sewage and surface water drainage for that phase shall be submitted to and approved in writing by the Local Planning Authority.
-The scheme shall be implemented in accordance with the approved details before the development is first brought into use and thereafter be maintained for the life of the development. - 16.
+The scheme shall be implemented in accordance with the approved details before the development is first brought into use and thereafter be maintained for the life of the development. - 15.
 Before the development hereby approved, including any site clearance works is commenced, or any equipment, machinery or materials is brought onto site, full details of protective fencing and/or other protective measures to safeguard existing trees and/or hedgerows on the site shall be submitted to and approved in writing by the Local Planning Authority.
 The agreed tree/hedge protection measures shall thereafter be provided in accordance with the British Standard 5837:2012 and retained for the duration of construction (including any demolition and / or site clearance works), unless otherwise agreed in writing by the Local Planning Authority.
 No fires, excavation, change in levels, storage of materials, vehicles or plant, cement or cement mixing, discharge of liquids, site facilities or passage of vehicles, plant or pedestrians, shall occur within the protected areas.
 The approved scheme shall be kept in place until all parts of the development have been completed, and all equipment; machinery and surplus materials have been removed from the site.